manishjanky/nagp-kubernetes-devops/README.md

   kubectl get po -n=nagp
   ```

-- If you are on your local machine the your service is accessible on **http://localhost:300/movies**
+- If you are on your local machine then your service is accessible on **http://localhost:300/movies**

 - If you are on cloud infra then get the endpoint of the API service and you can access the api like **{your-service-endpoint}/movies**